Skip to main content

 Here you can find a list of all default apps that I use for personal things.
 I tried to follow Hemispheric Views podcast guidelines (you can see their deep and nice list!).

 • Mail Client: Mail.app.
 It’s not a perfect software.
 I think it’s the worst email client that I’ve used.
 It has many limits, but it’s well integrated into the macOS and iOS systems, so I find it useful.
-When I have special needs, I open the server mail web app and solve them.

 • iPhone Photo Shooting: iOS Camera, because of the swipe to left shortcut.